djm89uk/djm89uk.github.io/picogym_f.md

 We can see that 3 files are opened by the program, flag.txt is opened in read-only mode, original.bmp is opened in read-only mode and encoded.bmp is opened in appending mode.

-The first 2000Bytes of the original bmp are copied directly into the encoded.bmp file.
+The first 2000 Bytes of the original bmp are copied directly into the encoded.bmp file.

 The flag.txt is read into a 56-Byte character array.
 This is appended to the encoded.bmp file with each character encoded using the codedChar subroutine that will append an encoded char generated from the original bmp and the flag contents.
 This will fill the next 400 Bytes of the encoded bmp.